mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/page2/othercopulas/index.md

 #Other Copulas

 There are a variety of different classes of copulas.
-The ones presented below have been taken from chapter 1 of 'Mathematical Risk Analysis' by Rüschendorf (2013) and others were discussed by Li (2000) before he ultimately choose to use the Gaussian copula.
+The ones presented below have been taken from Chapter 1 of 'Mathematical Risk Analysis' by Rüschendorf (2013), and others were discussed by Li (2000) before he ultimately choose to use the Gaussian copula.

 ##Farlie--Gumbel--Morfenstern (FGM) Copula